 3. Buildings, Areas/labs and Door signs

-All Buildings and Areas/lab per building are stored in the Lab Servant.
-Imports can take place via Excel files derived from the corporate real estate system.
+All Buildings and Areas/labs per building are stored in the Lab Servant.
+Imports can take place via the Excel files derived from the corporate real estate system.
 Because all areas must have an Area supervisor to allocate Points of improvement to from the Inspection module, the Area supervisors must be added to the Excels before the import takes place.